-- You may switch to Surface View or stay in the Focused Image view that appears automatically.
+- 1. Open an nd2 file containing a Z dimension and run the X Applications > EDF > Create Focused Image command. - 2.
+You may switch to Surface View or stay in the Focused Image view that appears automatically.
 The 3D Measurement works the same way in both of them. - 3.
 Invoke the 3D Measurement command.
 The rest of the procedure equals the interactive 2D measurement: - 4.
-Define both points by mouse and the measurement is performed automatically using the EDF 3D surface model. - Angle 3D Enables to perform angle 3D measurement on an nd2 file containing the Z dimension. - Polyline 3D Enables to measure a 3D polyline on an nd2 file containing the Z dimension.
+Define both points by mouse and the measurement is performed automatically using the EDF 3D surface model.

-8.2.3.5 Radius
+8.2.3.5.
+Radius